LNSD/seahaven-project/docs/notes/setup.yaml.md

 ----
 # Challenges
+## Front-matter env + .env file
+Supporting both implies solving these questions: _Which environment info should prevail in case both are present?
+Should￼￼ we merge both?_

+Front-matter env makes sense for a few variables.
+When there are several lines variables, it is better to use the `.env` file.

+## Format preserving setup.yaml modification
+Serde's YAML parsing library does not allow implementing `cargo edit`-like commands.
+There is no well stablished format-preserving YAML parser in Rust.

+There is https://crates.io/crates/nondestructive but it is not as well battle-tested as toml-edit.
 ## ~~services/init key collision~~
 - If we merge the `services` and the `init-containers` maps and a service and an init-comtainer share the same name, they will collide:
 ### ~~Option A~~